FortressOS/hakurei/README.md

 ## Module usage

-The NixOS module currently requires home-manager and impermanence to function correctly.
+The NixOS module currently requires home-manager to function correctly.

+Full module documentation can be found [here](options.md).

 To use the module, import it into your configuration with